learn-co-curriculum/dsc-colab/README.md

 ## Summary

-Colab is a wonderful data science tool and you have now be introduced to it.
+Colab is a wonderful data science tool and you have now been introduced to it.